Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Roku

-Roku sticks don’t support VPN apps and the simplest solution to overcome this is to set your VPN at the router level.
+Roku sticks don’t support VPN apps, so the simplest workaround is to set up your VPN at the router level.
+This changes your Roku TV’s IP location and, with it, your Disney+ region.

 How to Use a VPN with Disney+ on Roku